3n1tan/CRUD_PHP/README.md

 ## Installation

 1. Clone this repository to your local machine or download it as a ZIP file.
-2. Create a MySQL database and table using the provided `db.sql` script.
+2. Create a MySQL database and table using the provided `todolist.sql` script.
 3. Update the database connection settings in `config.php` to match your database credentials.

 ## Usage